 Trial court.
 The trial judge did not dismiss the case, nor did he agree to transfer the case to Virginia.
 The court held that the project, and most of the project documentation, was located in Texas.
 In addition, almost all of the witnesses lived in Texas and would not be able to testify if the case were transferred to Virginia.

 The Supreme Court.
-SCOTUSblog has all of the key documents and dates leading up the to grant of certiorari by the Supreme Court.
-The issues on appeal are: (1) Whether the Court’s decision in Stewart Organization, Inc. v.
+SCOTUSblog has all of the key documents and dates leading up the Supreme Court's decision.
+The issues on appeal were: (1) Whether the Court’s decision in Stewart Organization, Inc. v.
 Ricoh Corp. changed the standard for enforcement of clauses that designate an alternative federal forum, limiting review of such clauses to a discretionary, balancing-of-conveniences analysis under 28 U.S.C. § 1404(a); and (2) whether district courts should allocate the burdens of proof among parties seeking to enforce or to avoid a forum-selection clause.
 In the end, the Court concluded that the forum selection clause was enforceable--the Court also said the parties’ contract should be followed unless extraordinary circumstances exist.
 The Court found that the proper procedure for enforcement is a motion to transfer venue as opposed to a motion to dismiss.

 Practical implications.
-While the issues on appeal are not construction-specific, such as whether pay if paid clause is enforceable, the ultimate decision may affect the contracting process for parties to a construction project.
-Until there is clear guidance from the Supreme Court on these issues, some things to think about include:
+While the issues in the case were not construction-specific, such as whether pay if paid clause is enforceable, the ultimate decision affects the contracting process for parties to a construction project.
+This case provides a little more guidance to the construction contracting process, including the following: